birdfly/Tweaked-iOS-Apps/README.md

 - Always open in Safari.
 - Translate bio.
 - Reader mode feature.
-- Disable new tweet style (A.K.A edge to edge tweet)
+- Disable new tweet style (A.K.A edge to edge tweet).
 - Enable voice tweet and voice message in DM.
 - Hide promoted tweet from the timeline.
 - Confirm alert when hit the tweet button.